masaun/rental-tenant-space-protocol-using-ERC4907-NFT/README.md

 # Rental Tenant Space Protocol using ERC4907-based Rentable NFT

 ## Overview
-- This is a smart contract protocol that allow owners to rent users who want to use tenant spaces in shopping malls by using ERC4907-based rentable NFT.
+- This is a smart contract protocol that allow tenant owners to rent users who want to use tenant spaces in shopping malls by using ERC4907-based rentable NFT.

+- Tenant space NFTs is tokenized-tenant spaces that represent tenant spaces.
+  - That makes renting tenant spaces more efficient.

+- ERC4907 (Rentable NFT Standard) is used for Tenant space NFTs.
+  - By utilzing ERC4907, tenant space owners can rent users tenant spaces without transferring its tenant space NFTs by giving `"user rights"` to users who rent tenant spaces.
+This workflow is more gas-efficient and simple.

 <br>